groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/document-preview/groupdocs-annotation-java-document-page-previews/_index.md

 - **Can I preview multiple pages at once?** Yes, specify page numbers in `PreviewOptions`
 - **Is a license required for production?** Yes, a commercial license removes watermarks

-## What is preview pdf java?
+## What is **how to preview PDF** in Java?
-`preview pdf java` refers to the process of rendering each page of a PDF (or other supported document) as an image—typically PNG or JPEG—using Java code.
+`how to preview pdf` refers to the process of rendering each page of a PDF (or other supported document) as an image—typically PNG or JPEG—using Java code.
 This lets you display document thumbnails in web apps, mobile apps, or desktop tools without forcing users to download or open the original file.

+## Why Use GroupDocs.Annotation for PDF Preview Generation?

+The beauty of GroupDocs.Annotation is that it handles all the heavy lifting – you don't need to worry about whether you're dealing with a PDF, Word document, Excel spreadsheet, or PowerPoint presentation.
+One API, all formats.
+It also **convert document to image** formats such as PNG, JPEG, BMP, and more, making it perfect for any visual preview scenario.

 ## When to Use This Feature

 Before we jump into the code, let's talk about when document page preview generation really shines.
 You'll find this incredibly useful if you're working on:

-**Document Management Systems** – Users can quickly scan through files without opening each one.
+- **Document Management Systems** – Users can quickly scan through files without opening each one.
 Think about how Google Drive shows you document previews – that's exactly what we're building here.

-**E‑commerce Platforms** – Selling digital products like eBooks, templates, or reports?
+- **E‑commerce Platforms** – Selling digital products like eBooks, templates, or reports?
 Preview images help customers see what they're buying, which can significantly boost conversion rates.

-**Legal Software** – Lawyers and paralegals often need to quickly reference specific pages from contracts, depositions, or case files.
+- **Legal Software** – Lawyers and paralegals often need to quickly reference specific pages from contracts, depositions, or case files.
 Preview thumbnails make this process lightning‑fast.

-**Educational Platforms** – Students can preview textbook pages, assignments, or reference materials before deciding what to download or study.
+- **Educational Platforms** – Students can preview textbook pages, assignments, or reference materials before deciding what to download or study.

-**Content Approval Workflows** – Marketing teams, publishers, and content creators can review document layouts and content at a glance without opening multiple applications.
+- **Content Approval Workflows** – Marketing teams, publishers, and content creators can review document layouts and content at a glance without opening multiple applications.

-The beauty of GroupDocs.Annotation is that it handles all the heavy lifting – you don't need to worry about whether you're dealing with a PDF, Word document, Excel spreadsheet, or PowerPoint presentation.
-One API, all formats.

 ## Prerequisites